• Home

 Reputation is defined as a social construct based on the collective opinions held by other people in relation to another person or object.
 Reputation management is the monitoring, influencing and controlling of an individual, group or organisation’s reputation.

-Our Communications Director Clare Christensen says the success of a brand often depends on it having a good reputation.
+Adoni Media Communications Director Clare Christensen said the success of a brand often depends on it having a good reputation.

 “Corporate communications is often about big brands and companies, so it’s vital for business that their positive reputation remains intact,” she says.